AucaCoyan/blog/src/content/blog/typescript_notes.md

 It is a superset of of typescript that enable you to specify types of typescript with a schema and some additional configurations.[Learn it here with WebDevSimplified](https://www.youtube.com/watch?v=9UVPk0Ulm6U)

 ## What is `tRPC`

 It is a form to send and recieve types through an API.
 [Here](https://www.youtube.com/watch?v=lxnPMB0Jc7E) is explained by WebDevSimplified

-## I prefer normal functions over arrow functions most of the time.
+## I prefer normal functions over arrow functions most of the time

 [This](https://www.youtube.com/watch?v=5iGGvJn8K1U) video explains it clearly.